-Since weed plants’ roots pull in nutrients when absorbing water from soil, these organic nutrient amendments provide nutrition for plants and can also lower the soil PH to a range best for allowing nutrient absorption in soil.
+Since weed plants’ roots pull in nutrients when absorbing water from soil, these organic nutrient amendments provide nutrition for plants.
+They can also lower the soil PH to a range best for allowing nutrient absorption in soil.
 Examples of commonly used amendments are organic tea, guano (bat turd), organic compost, etc. Organic nutrients for weed can be used in conjunction with each other to get the best results.

-Liquid chemical nutrients for growing weed
+Liquid salt-based nutrients for growing weed